-Financial data included in this Management's Discussion and Analysis ("MD&A") for the three months ended March 31, 2016, (the "first quarter") includes material information up to May 4, 2016.
+Financial data included in this Management's Discussion and Analysis ("MD&A") for the three and six months ended June 30, 2016, (the "second quarter") includes material information up to August 3, 2016.
 Financial data has been prepared using accounting policies in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All dollar references are in Canadian dollars.

-This MD&A is intended to provide readers with an assessment of the performance of Partners REIT for the three months ended March 31, 2016, as well as its financial position and future prospects.
-The MD&A should be read in conjunction with the REIT's condensed consolidated financial statements for the three months ended March 31, 2016, the audited consolidated financial statements for the year ended December 31, 2015 and the REIT's most recently filed annual information form ("AIF").
+This MD&A is intended to provide readers with an assessment of the performance of Partners REIT for the three and six months ended June 30, 2016, as well as its financial position and future prospects.
+The MD&A should be read in conjunction with the REIT's condensed consolidated financial statements for the three and six months ended June 30, 2016, the audited consolidated financial statements for the year ended December 31, 2015 and the REIT's most recently filed annual information form ("AIF").

 In our discussion of operating performance, we define net operating income ("NOI") as gross revenues from income producing properties less operating expenses (which excludes interest expense, general and administrative expenses, amortization, income taxes, corporate transaction costs and fair value gains or losses).
 We define funds from operations ("FFO") as net income before fair value gains or losses, amortization of leasing fees ("LFs") and tenant allowances ("TAs"), other corporate transactions costs, gains or losses from the sale of properties, net gains from insurance proceeds, and certain other non-cash items and adjusted for any non-controlling interests.
 Adjusted funds from operations ("AFFO") is defined as FFO net of leasing fees, tenant allowances, tenant improvements and capital expenditures that maintain the current rental operations (ie - sustaining capital expenditures), amortization of deferred financing costs, mortgage penalties from early payout, non-cash interest accretion expense and straight-line rent.
 NOI is an important measure that we use to assess operating performance, and FFO is a widely-used measure in analyzing real estate.
 AFFO is typically a measure used to assess an entity's ability to pay distributions.
-We provide the components of NOI on page 19, and a reconciliation of cash flow from operations to FFO and AFFO on page 20.
+We provide the components of NOI on page 19, and a reconciliation of net income and also cash flow from operations to FFO and AFFO on pages 20-23.
 NOI, NOI - same property, FFO, and AFFO do not have any standardized meaning prescribed by IFRS and therefore may not be comparable to similar measures presented by other issuers.